 The Intake Coordinator will also ask you about your insurance.
 If possible, please have your insurance card(s) handy so that we can get all the information we need on the first try.
 If you don’t have insurance, or your insurance is out of network with MPA, we can go over self-pay rates.
 MPA does not bill out-of-network insurances.

-If you’re a parent of a child under 18, you’re covered.
+If you’re a parent or guardian of a child under 18, you’re covered.
 We will work with you to collect the information we need.
 The same is true if you’re the legal guardian of an adult.
 However, if you’re calling on behalf of a friend or family member who is 18 or older, be aware that we will need the person’s permission to use the information you give us to begin matching them with a clinician.
 And we must get their permission before scheduling an appointment.
 This can be done over the phone – they must give us verbal permission to use the details you give us.
 We can take information from a caller other than the prospective patient, but we do not give out any information about patients without their permission once we have their info.

 While you’re waiting to hear back.